osg-htc/dosar/docs/ASP2022/AnalysisExample.md

 ## Prerequisite

-* Open a new terminal on your local desktop.
+* Open a new Terminal on your local desktop.
+NOTE: You are no longer using the browser based terminal now, but the Terminal on your CentOS VM, just like you did to display mandle.gif with firefox.
+*
 * Make a directory for this exercise

 ```